 Registered engineering professionals are required to demonstrate a personal and professional commitment to society, to the environment and to their profession.
 As part of demonstrating overall competence, it is mandatory to show that they have adopted a set of values and conduct that maintains and enhances the reputation of the profession.
-This includes: - Maintaining public and employee safety - Undertaking work in a way that protects the environment and contributes to sustainable development - Complying with codes of conduct, codes of practice and the legal and regulatory framework - Managing, applying and improving safe systems of work - Carrying out the CPD necessary to maintain and enhance competence in relation to duties and responsibilities - · Exercising responsibilities in an ethical manner - · Recognising inclusivity and diversity - · Adopting a security-minded approach - Actively participating within the profession.

-Maintaining and enhancing competence

-Candidates applying for professional registration must be committed to CPD, which is essential for maintaining and enhancing the required competence and commitment, as well as for developing new competences.
-It underpins the value of the professional titles of EngTech, ICTTech, IEng and CEng, and enables society to have confidence in the engineering profession.
+This includes: - Maintaining public and employee safety - Undertaking work in a way that protects the environment and contributes to sustainable development - Complying with codes of conduct, codes of practice and the legal and regulatory framework - Managing, applying and improving safe systems of work - Carrying out the CPD necessary to maintain and enhance competence in relation to duties and responsibilities - · Exercising responsibilities in an ethical manner - · Recognising inclusivity and diversity - · Adopting a security-minded approach - · Actively participating within the profession Maintaining and enhancing competence Candidates applying for professional registration must demonstrate their commitment to maintaining and enhancing their competence, or CPD.
+CPD is essential for maintaining the value of the professional titles of EngTech, ICTTech, IEng and CEng, and enables society to have confidence in the engineering profession.
 CPD has several purposes: